 I love going to new grocery stores while traveling and block out hours when checking one out for the first time.

 Not only is it fun (or at least, I think so) it's also an excellent way to get used to what’s on offer.
 You can get an idea of the ingredients you’re working with without necessarily having anyone watching or pressuring you into trying something you don't want.

 Your taste buds will adapt, even if it doesn't seem like they will.

 Roam the aisles and take your time to inspect the items that strike you as unusual or interesting.

-The same goes for markets; slow down and treat it like a destination.
+The same goes for markets; slow down and treat them like a destination.
 The more you see some of these unfamiliar foods while you're abroad, the less shocked you will be.

 Balance Food Homesickness and Trying New Things

-I can definitely identify with the feeling you get when you unexpectedly come across a can of root beer in a convenience store far from home.
+I can identify with the feeling you get when you unexpectedly encounter a can of root beer in a convenience store far from home.